SnipeStudio/dame/README.md

 Disk And Memory Eater
+===
+Current version:1.0.0.1
 ==
-Current version:2.3.2.4
 Platform: Windows
+==
  About
 =
 The program takes a large amount of hard disk space and RAM.
 It is intended for testing.
+Lines Counter:

- how to run
+ how to run:527
 =

 You can run Disk And Memory Eater v2.3(further dame) with arguments:

     ./dame {ed|edl|em|edm|edml} [/path/to/eat] [spacetoeat {b|k|m|g}]

+"[/path/to/eat]" argument is writing according your OS rules for forming full path to the folder\File

 1) Run with argument with the catalog in in wich the file which will eat disk drive space will be written